COVID-19 pandemic in Italy: Local measures

 On 15 March, President of Campania Vincenzo De Luca imposed a strict quarantine on Ariano Irpino, in the province of Avellino, and four other municipalities in the province of Salerno, Atena Lucana, Caggiano, Polla, and Sala Consilina.

 On 16 March, President of Emilia-Romagna Stefano Bonaccini imposed a strengthened quarantine on the municipality of Medicina, near Bologna, since it had developed an intense outbreak.
 People were not allowed to enter or exit the town for any reason.

 In early April, Lombardy and Tuscany made it compulsory for all residents to wear a face mask when leaving their home.

 Due to the spike in COVID-19 cases in August, Italy's health minister, Roberto Speranza announced the closure of nightclubs in some parts of the country and made masks mandatory between 6 pm and 6 am, in crowded areas and at social gatherings.
 The restrictions came into effect on 17 August 2020.

 On 15 October 2020, the president of Campania De Luca, closed all schools and universities until 30 October 2020.
 On 23 October, De Luca announced a regional lockdown, imposing restrictions to all not essential movements as well as a curfew.
 In the night, riots and clashes happened in the streets of Naples to protest against the lockdown.

-Screening and testing policies

 The strategy of mass-testing asymptomatic carriers was proven to be successful in stopping the spread of the virus in one Italian town.
 This strategy in Italy was supported by the region of Veneto.